dfelinto/blender-manual/manual/editors/graph_editor/fcurves/introduction.rst

 There are two basic extrapolation modes:

-Constant
-   The default one, curves before their first keyframe and after their last one have a constant value (the one of these first and last keyframes).
+:Constant:
    .. figure:: /images/editors_graph-editor_fcurves_introduction_extrapolate1.png
+      :align: right
       :width: 300px

       Constant extrapolation.

-Linear
-   Curves ends are straight lines (linear), as defined by the slope of their first and last keyframes.
+   The default one, curves before their first keyframe and after their last one have a constant value (the one of these first and last keyframes).

+:Linear:
    .. figure:: /images/editors_graph-editor_fcurves_introduction_extrapolate2.png
+      :align: right
       :width: 300px

       Linear extrapolation.

+   Curves ends are straight lines (linear), as defined by the slope of their first and last keyframes.

 Additional extrapolation methods (e.g. the *Cycles* modifier) are located in the :doc:`F-Curve Modifiers </editors/graph_editor/fcurves/sidebar/modifiers>`.